darkobits/nr/README.md

 A configuration file is responsible for creating **commands**, **tasks**, and **scripts**:

-- **Commands** describe the invocation of a single executable and any arguments provided to it, as well as any configuration related to how the command will run.
+- **Commands** describe the invocation of a single executable and any arguments provided to it, as well as any configuration related to how the command will run, such as environment variables and how STDIN and STDOUT will be handled.
 - **Tasks** are functions that may execute arbitrary code.
-They may be synchronous or asynchronous. `nr` will `await` these functions so that script pipelines behave the same way regardless of how a task is implemented.
+They may be synchronous or asynchronous.
+  Tasks can be used to interface with another program's Node API, for example.
 - **Scripts** compose commands, tasks, and other scripts that may run sequentially, in parallel, or a combination of both.